-My father was a studio photographer and hobby filmmaker so I grew up around cameras and started making my own videos as a teenager, shooting and editing VHS tape in the early 1990s.
+My father was a studio photographer and hobby filmmaker so I grew up around cameras and started making my own videos as a teenager, shooting and editing VHS tapes in the early 1990s.

 Who or what inspired you?

-Just after getting married my wife, Itsuka, asked me what I really wanted to do (I was working as the chief graphic designer in a daily newspaper at the time) and I said I have always wanted to be a filmmaker.
-She supported me when I quit my job and went to back to school.
-When we moved to Brighton we had absolutely nothing, no house or bank account, and set up the business together from scratch.
+Just after getting married, my wife, Itsuka, asked me what I really wanted to do (I was working as the chief graphic designer in a daily newspaper at the time), and I said I have always wanted to be a filmmaker.
+She supported me when I quit my job and went back to school.
+When we moved to Brighton, we had absolutely nothing, no house or bank account, and we set up the business together from scratch.
 I couldn't have done anything without her.

 Who was the first person who believed in you?

-There are two actually.
+There are two, actually.
 I was at the wedding of the owner of the film school just after completing the last term and met a man who asked me all about what I was doing.
-After chatting a while he gave me his card and wrote £1000 on the back of it and said that’s for your next film.
-It was my first time to see that you could earn a living chasing the dream!
-I later learned he is a millionaire and he gave me some great tips for starting the business.
-About a year later, after starting the business, I spoke to our next-door neighbour about my bicycle was stolen, and to my great surprise discovered he was a producer and looking for local crew.
-He became my first corporate client, gave me loads of advice on working in the corporate sector and I can trace many of my clients back to him in some way.
+After chatting for a while, he gave me his card and wrote £1000 on the back of it and said that’s for your next film.
+It was my first time seeing that you could earn a living chasing the dream!
+I later learned he was a millionaire, and he gave me some great tips for starting the business.
+About a year later, after starting the business, I spoke to our next-door neighbour about my bicycle being stolen, and to my great surprise, discovered he was a producer and looking for local crew.
+He became my first corporate client and gave me loads of advice on working in the corporate sector, and I can trace many of my clients back to him in some way.

 What was the moment you knew you could be successful at what you do?

 It depends on how you define success (the next question), but if you mean financially, in the first year, I started filming funerals for absent family (before streaming came along), which was really easy money, and I realised, you really can make money as a filmmaker, even if that means following around a coffin all day!
 That was my first taste of paid work.

 How do you define success for yourself?